-The 2019 season of Pakistan Super League had an added significance because of the World Cup later this year, with a number of fringe-players trying to win back the favour of national selectors.
+The 2019 season of Pakistan Super League had an added significance because of the World Cup 2019 later this year, with a number of fringe-players trying to win back the favor of national selectors.
 While the likes of Umar Akmal, Ahmad Shehzad and Wahab Riaz from that list came good, some brilliant young players also emerged to the fore to stake their claims for the national side.
 Here’s Cricingif’s team of the season:

 The highest run-getter of the season and player of the tournament, Shane Watson, was hands-down the most valuable player for Quetta Gladiators.
 He amassed 430 runs at an average of 43 with a strike-rate of 143.81 in PSL 2019.